The ultimate jungle temple experience

 Updated:

-That’s why the trip to Beng Mealea is so worthwhile.
+That’s why I think a day trip to Beng Mealea is so worthwhile… where you can find the ultimate jungle temple!

 The sun at this time of the day is low in the sky and is casting an orange hue across the land.
 But the colour is struggling to break through the trees.

-In the years Beng Mealea was abandoned, nature took its course and the whole site has been overrun by plants.
+In the years that Beng Mealea was abandoned, since about the 16th century, nature has taken its course and the whole site has been overrun by plants.
 Trees grow out of stone, vines are wrapped around gateways, and roots have stretched through walls.

 Combined with the parts of the temple which have collapsed from neglect, it creates a sense of romantic rustic ruins.